-Donating your exercise equipment to a charity organization is an eco-friendly practice, allowing you to avoid the machines ending up in landfills.
-If you have cardio equipment, exercise bike, weight benches, or ellipticals in good working order, you must donate it to a local charity organization.
+Donating your exercise equipment to a charity organisation is an eco-friendly practice, allowing you to avoid the machines ending up in landfills.
+If you have cardio equipment, exercise bike, weight benches, or ellipticals in good working order, you must donate it to a local charity organisation.

-Some charity organizations in the UK also accept broken exercise equipment.
-Contact the organization to see if they can pick up the machines you donate.
+Some charity organisations in the UK also accept broken exercise equipment.
+Contact the organisation to see if they can pick up the machines you donate.
 Some charities offer free pick-up services, while others charge a small fee.

 Hire Junk Removal Services

 If there are no recycling options or you can’t donate the equipment, you can call a junk removal company to get rid of the machines.
 Ask a friend or neighbour if they know any junk removal companies in your local area.
 Although it will cost you some money, it is the least stressful option to dispose of your old exercise equipment.